galloramiro/galloramiro.github.io/talks/client_pattern/presentation.md

 --

-#### This class idealy should:
+#### This class ideally should:
-- Receive the less amount of parameters as possible {class="fragment"}
+- Receive the least amount of parameters as possible {class="fragment"}
 - Return a base python object (list, dict, int, bool, etc) or a pydantic model if we want {class="fragment"}
-- Abstract all the logic that belong to the services, as log in, getting tokens, etc {class="fragment"}
+- Abstract all the logic that belongs to the service, such as logging in, getting tokens, etc {class="fragment"}
 - Have contract testing {class="fragment"}

 ---

 ### What are the advantages of using it
 - Group logic to interact with the service {class="fragment"}
-- Clear separation of the business logic to this 3rd party service interaction logic {class="fragment"}
+- Clear separation of business logic from 3rd party service interaction logic {class="fragment"}
 - Capacity to be moved into another project quickly and without pain {class="fragment"}
 - Capacity to transform this into a package {class="fragment"}
-- Be easily replace in case it is needed {class="fragment"}
+- Be easily replaced in case it is needed {class="fragment"}
 - Maintainable with only 2 files: the class and the contract test one {class="fragment"}

 --

 #### More advantages
 - Easy to mock {class="fragment"}
-- Secrets and env variables in one place only {class="fragment"}
+- Secrets and environment variables in one place only {class="fragment"}
 - One place, and one way of logging the interaction {class="fragment"}
-- Move all the calls from sync to async? change the base gateway and some little things and its solved {class="fragment"}
+- Move all the calls from sync to async?
+Change the base gateway and some little things and it's solved {class="fragment"}
 - Specific error handling {class="fragment"}

---

-#### Remember
-If you manage to fulfill all, or some of the points up there, you would be able to enjoy some of the following things:

 ---